-- 1. Select "/ Volume config / Cache volume". - If there is no free space for creating a new dedicated cache volume, cut down the global cache size first by clicking the blue square button in the size column.
-After resized, click confirm to return to cache volume page. - 3.
-Click Create to enter the setup page. - 4.
-Fill in the size and click Confirm . - 5.
+- 1. Select "/ Volume config / Cache volume". - 2.
+If there is no free space for creating a new dedicated cache volume, cut down the global cache size first by clicking the blue square button " in the size column.
+After resized, click " Confirm " to return to cache volume page. - 4.
+Fill in the size and click " Confirm ". - 5.
 Done.
 A new dedicated cache volume has been set.

-NOTE: The minimum size of global cache volume is 40MB.
+The minimum size of global cache volume is 40MB.
 The minimum size of dedicated cache volume is 20MB.